International Business with Language

 - Further your knowledge of a language of your choice (French, Spanish, or German) and commence your journey to having a very strong business level proficiency after 4 years

 The semester abroad gives the student the opportunity to develop language skills and to develop a broader understanding of international cultures.
-While on semester abroad, some students will seek placement which MTU Cork will recognise while others will seek to study for the semester.
-Where a student pursues a placement they do so under their own responsibility but with CV, interview and career guidance from MTU Cork.
+While on semester abroad, some students will seek placement which MTU will recognise while others will seek to study for the semester.
+Where a student pursues a placement they do so under their own responsibility but with CV, interview and career guidance from MTU.

 Graduates may apply to professional bodies and may be exempt from certain examinations.
-Suitably qualified graduates are eligible to apply for postgraduate degrees at MTU Cork
+Suitably qualified graduates are eligible to apply for postgraduate degrees at MTU:

 - MSc in Marketing Practice (Taught)